 Now, in color — what do you think of the elements illustrated in the 2D & 3D images above?
-Can you now visualize the purpose of the layout, balance and flow?
-A picture is worth a thousands words, right?
+Can you now visualize the purpose of the layout, balance, and flow?
+A picture is worth a thousand words, right?
 Images are very important.
 They describe, in vivid detail, your vision and they help you to tell your story.
-If you’re a coach, the athletic director, or even better, a student athlete .. do these strength room images scream “hustle” or not?!
+If you’re a coach, the athletic director, or even better, a student-athlete .. do these strength room images scream “hustle” or not?!

 Design Features of a Well Equipped Weight Room

 You may not notice some of the design features in these images above.
-From left to right (or top down), we designed this space to include premium products.
+From left to right (or top-down), we designed this space to include premium products.
 Rubber flooring, and weight lifting platforms seat tucked away under every power rack.
 The lined path you see, in what looks like a sprint track, is actually indoor artificial grass (indoor turf).
-It’s marked with lines which extend the length of the weight room to the roll up doors leading to a parking lot.
+It’s marked with lines that extend the length of the weight room to the roll-up doors leading to a parking lot.

 We mapped out a concept that would be appealing to all human senses.
 Sight is the perception of what is real.
 Beauty is in the eye of the beholder, right?
-Light effects both sight and perception.
-Lighting, including light from large windows cast a perfect blend of natural and overhead lighting.
-The training spaces allow for high traffic use, and team sports conditioning.
-Organized Olympic bumper plates, and dumbbells line up at attention.
+Light affects both sight and perception.
+Lighting, including light from large windows, cast a perfect blend of natural and overhead lighting.
+The training spaces allow for high traffic use and team sports conditioning.
+Organized Olympic bumper plates and dumbbells line up at attention.
 Dumbbell racks, power racks, and half racks with adjustable benches sit ready for deliberate use.
 And, vulcanized rubber weight lifting platforms (with logos) finish off the equipment for this weight room.
 It’s arranged for strength and conditioning training, and teamwork.
-This design represents a vision, a brand, and a serious approach to student athlete safety, and success.
+This design represents a vision, a brand, and a serious approach to student-athlete safety, and success.
 Coach — put us in the game!

 Weight Room Design Value and Branding

-Design adds value and practical sophistication based on expectations.
+The design adds value and practical sophistication based on expectations.
 Proper architecture prepares your school for growth and immediate relevancy.
 Designing an aesthetic and well-suited weight room requires a mature understanding of purpose.
 The purpose of your weight room isn’t to house equipment.
 Coaching athletes is the purpose.
-The picture we paint supports humility in victory, and greatness in defeat.
+The picture we paint supports humility in victory and greatness in defeat.
 Hard work, work ethic, and persistence .. that’s what defines training, right?

-Again, design isn’t how something looks, it’s how it looks and works.
+Again, the design isn’t how something looks, it’s how it looks and works.
 These weight lifting platforms rate 800 lb psi tensile tear resistance.
 The rubber weight lifting platforms serve both form and function.
 They’re manufactured with molded beveled edges and provide a solid foundation.
-We added school logos and mascots to add value to student athlete experiences.
+We added school logos and mascots to add value to student-athlete experiences.
 Students are proud of their tribe, as am I!

 What does branding have to do with design?
 The purpose of your architecture and layout is to share your leadership.
 Your purpose becomes your message.
 And, your message becomes your brand.
 Your message or story becomes marketing.
 What you market must equal your brand.
 It’s said that your brand is what other folks say about you.
 It’s true.